ParlocameonTheDev/BPP/README.md

 Six Shooter : There's a snake in my boot!

 Splatter : Shoots 10 bullets when you fire your gun, pretty excessive but you can handle it.

+Suppressor : Shoot your foes from afar, and hope they don't hear you.

 ---
 </details>